 The falling wall of bricks crushed and killed James Campbell, a long-standing and trusted employee of the Fraser’s.
 It was summer and he was in Ottawa working at installations in the new mill.
 He had spent his winters in the various limits – some as far as Nipissing and reported to JB.

 In letters from the Fraser Family Collection, letters by James Campbell report the condition of the wood on several limits.
-The first ledger page shows that he had worked for Alex Fraser in 1890-1891 sharing the output of the limits being cut that year.
+The first ledger page shows that he had worked for Alex Fraser in 1890-1891, sharing the output of the limits being cut that year.
 He was obviously well traveled throughout the Fraser held limits.
-After his death in 1903, his son George Campbell reports to the Frasers in the 1906 and 1908 correspondence.
+After his death in 1903, George Campbell (son of blacksmith John Campbell, a blacksmith from Quyon) reports to the Frasers in the 1906 and 1908 correspondence.
 Getting the logs to a creek or river, the distance and terrain to be covered is of utmost importance.
 Campbell Reports to Frasers 1890-1908.